Pradip Bhattacharya

 Pradip Bhattacharya (born 24 January 1945) is an Indian politician.
-He is a member of the Rajya Sabha from the state of West Bengal, representing Indian National Congress.
+He was a member of the Rajya Sabha from the state of West Bengal.
+He is a leader of the Indian National Congress.

-He had studied B.A. with honors at SURI Vidyasagar College, M.A. at Burdwan University in West Bengal.
+He had studied B.A. with honors at Suri Vidyasagar College, M.A. at Burdwan University in West Bengal.
 Earlier he had studied at Itagoria High School.